Pre-College at SUNY Geneseo

 Want to give your future a test-drive?
 SUNY Geneseo provides junior and senior high school students the opportunity to take college-level courses taught by distinguished faculty.
 Earn college credits by immersing yourself in a course that engages and prepares you for post-secondary education.
-Check out the current course offerings and FAQ below!

 Summer Institute in Justice and Ethics in Modern America